kunal-kalra-97/learned-ranking-model/README.md

 ### Scan-Level Features

-The most impactful improvement was adding 12 scan-level features to each table's feature vector.
-Without these, two plans accessing the same table via completely different strategies (e.g. a sequential scan returning millions of rows vs. an index scan with millions of loop iterations returning 1 row per probe) would have identical table features.
-The scan features (scan type one-hot, estimated cardinality, loop count, selectivity, total work, filter count, and index condition flag) close this gap.
-Normalization statistics for the scan features are computed from the training set and stored in `stats.json` alongside the existing vocabularies.

-### Rich Join Feature Engineering

-Beyond the basic MSCN table/join/predicate split, each join node carries 10 continuous features capturing the planner's cardinality estimates, loop counts, selectivity, tree depth, and structural hints (left-deep detection, root-join flag).
-These are all z-score normalized using training-set statistics clipped to [p1, p99] to handle outliers.
-This was inspired by the Ganapathi et al. (ICDE 2009) finding that plan-level operator features dramatically outperform SQL-text features for runtime prediction.
+Added 12 features per table capturing how each table is accessed in the plan (scan type, cardinality, loops, selectivity, index conditions).
+Without these, plans with different scan strategies on the same table were indistinguishable.
+This was the highest-impact change.

 ### Huber Loss

-Switching from MSE to Huber loss (delta=1.0) made training more robust to outlier runtimes.
-Plans with extreme runtimes (timeouts, pathologically slow execution) produce large residuals that dominate MSE gradients.
-Huber loss applies linear (MAE-like) penalty to these large errors instead of quadratic, so they no longer destabilize training.
+Replaced MSE with Huber loss (delta=1.0) to reduce the influence of outlier runtimes on gradient updates.
+MSE squares large residuals, which causes training instability; Huber applies linear penalty beyond the delta threshold.

 ### Combined Training Data

-Using both provided training files instead of just one roughly doubled the training set size.
-The extra data directly reduced overfitting, which was the main issue visible in the training curve.
+Merging both training files roughly doubled the training set, directly reducing the overfitting visible in the training curve.

+### Join Feature Engineering

+Each join node carries 10 continuous features (cardinality estimates, loops, selectivity, depth, left-deep hints), z-scored with clipping.
+Inspired by Ganapathi et al. (ICDE 2009).

-### Predicate Flattening with Boolean Tree Recursion
+### Predicate Flattening

-Filter predicates in PostgreSQL plans can be nested boolean trees (AND/OR/NOT with children).
-Rather than encoding the tree structure, we recursively flatten these into atomic predicates, each encoded uniformly with column identity, operator, literal value, and index-condition flag.
-This keeps the predicate set representation simple while preserving all filtering information.
+Nested boolean filter trees (AND/OR/NOT) are recursively flattened into uniform atomic predicates with column, operator, literal, and index-condition encoding.

+### Clip-then-Z-Score Normalization

+All continuous features are clipped to [p1, p99] of the training distribution before z-scoring, preventing extreme outliers from dominating the feature space.

 ### Masked Mean Pooling

-The variable-length sets are handled via masked mean pooling rather than sum pooling.
-This makes the set representation invariant to the number of elements (a 2-table join and a 5-table join produce comparable-magnitude vectors), which improves training stability.
+Mean pooling (rather than sum) over variable-length sets keeps representations invariant to set size, improving training stability.